lollerfirst/Numo/README.md

 Shellshock is an Android Point-of-Sale application that enables merchants to receive Cashu ecash payments via smartcards.
 Using NFC technology, it provides a simple way to process transactions with physical cards that store ecash.

-> [!CAUTION] This application is **NOT** a wallet.
+> [!WARNING] This application is **NOT** a wallet.
 It only acts as a terminal to receive payments and immediately generate redemption tokens.
 It does not store any tokens. tokens **MUST** be redeemed in a proper Cashu wallet after receiving them, or the funds will be lost.

 ## Overview